tonethar/IGME-330-Master/notes/demo-php-web-service.md

 - E. Try your browser client again - you should be able to downloadd the JSON now!

-- F. ***Summary: Web browsers (NOT Node.js clients) can not directly download directly JSON data from another domain unless CORS is enabled (or the browser's security restrictions are turned off).***
+- F. ***Summary: Web browsers can NOT directly download directly JSON data from another domain unless CORS is enabled (or the browser's security restrictions are turned off).***

 ## II.
 Web Service with JSON and JSON-P
 - So what if the web service you want to use does not enable CORS, and don't have any control over it?
 What do you do?